Lyndseyfin/21-MERN-Book-Search/README.md

 # 21-MERN-Book-Search

 # Description
 MERN book search engine applicaiton allowers a user to search for books and save their book searches once signed up and logged in.
-The application is built using Google Books API search engine, GraphQL API and Apollo Server.
+The application is built using Google Books API search engine, GraphQL and Apollo Server.

 # Table of Contents
 1. [Title](Title)